pranav-ganesh/tp/docs/DeveloperGuide.md

 * **GUI**: Graphical User Interface
 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **CSV Comma Separated Values**: An excel format
+* **PlantUML**: An open-source tool allowing users to create diagrams from a plain text language
+* **JSON**: JSON is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays.

 --------------------------------------------------------------------------------------------------------------------